 Spend a couple of hours paddling the Grand River and explore the Dunnville area’s marshes where you’re likely to see blue herons, kingfishers, snapping turtles and massive carp.

-Check out Dunnville, a small town on the Grand River that’s full of little B&B’s and cute locally owned stores.
+Check out Dunnville, a small town on the Grand River in southwest Ontario that’s full of little B&B’s and cute locally owned stores.
 You’ll smell Sweet Retrospect before you see it – a store famous for candy and different flavours of Chicago style popcorn.

 Need a caffeine hit?
 Stop at the Carolinean Café in Cayuga for delicious coffee and one of their home-baked treats.
 Starting in summer picnic baskets to go will be an option.

-Take a tour of the Greek Revival mansion and then explore the property via one of the many hiking trails.
-Depending on the season, you may see the bird banding station in action.
+Take a tour of the Greek Revival mansion.
+If you’re lucky you may see the bird banding station in action.

 Bike around Sarnia if you want to change your preconceptions of the city.
 Sure, its got a big industrial area but its also got loads of first-rate multi-use trails.